 BIOLOGY 245-FRESHWATER ECOLOGY WITH LABORATORY (NS) Fall.
 Credit, four hours.
-Prerequisite: One biology course or Environmental Studies 131.
+Prerequisite: One biology course or ENVS\OX 131.
 The study of basic ecological processes and organisms present in freshwater ecosystems.
 This course counts toward the biology and environmental studies majors.
 Three hours of lecture and one three-hour laboratory per week.
 BIOLOGY 264-GENETICS: A HUMAN PERSPECTIVE Fall.
 Credit, four hours.
 Prerequisite: BIOL\OX 142WE or BIOL 142 and 142L.
 This course will build on historical foundations of genetics to explore the structure and function of genes and genomics using molecular biology tools and develop critical thinking and analytical skills through problem solving and reading of primary scientific literature, with special emphasis on human health, society, and bioethics.
 Attendance at a mandatory discussion section is required.
 This course fulfills the Column A (or elective) requirement for the biology major.
 Three hours of lecture and one hour of discussion per week.
 BIOLOGY 340R-INDEPENDENT RESEARCH AND DISCOVERY IN BIOLOGY Fall, Spring.
 Credit, four hours.
 Prerequisite/corequisite: BIOL\OX 142WE or BIOL 142 and 142L and permission of the instructor.
 All prerequisite classes and laboratories must be completed with a grade of B or higher.
 Student will engage in the process of scientific investigation, working in collaborative teams to design, conduct, and analyze experiments and to gain expertise in a variety of laboratory instrumentation, techniques, skills, and procedures.
 The course is an integrated class with laboratory where research topics will vary each semester.
 BIOLOGY 385R- SPECIAL TOPICS IN BIOLOGY TBD.
 Credit, one to four hours.
 A course on topics of special biological interest, designed for Biology majors elective credit.
 This course is repeatable when the topic varies.
 BIOLOGY 397R-SUPERVISED READING On demand.
 Credit, variable.
 Prerequisites: One biology course and permission of instructor.
 Advanced study on a selected biological topic.
 This course does not satisfy distribution requirements in natural science or mathematics.
 BIOLOGY 399R-UNDERGRADUATE RESEARCH On demand.
 Credit, variable.
 Prerequisites: Permission of instructor (student will need to have basic research skills and an interest in the research topic under investigation) and a biology course.
 Research participation in biology.
 Requires an independent project with laboratory or field work.
 This course does not satisfy distribution requirements in natural science and mathematics.
+BUSINESS BUSINESS 350-DATA AND DECISION ANALYTICS Spring.
+Credit, three hours.
+Prerequisite: Business Statistics Competency (QTM 100/110 or MATH 117 or ECON 220 or AP Statistics or BBA Statistics Bootcamp).
+Introduction to statistical analysis for managerial decision making.
+Introduces methods of data description, statistical inference, statistical modeling, and statistical decision theory.
+Methods applied to practical business problems.
 CHEMISTRY CHEMISTRY 150-STRUCTURE AND PROPERTIES (NS) Fall, Spring.
 Credit, Three hours.
-Prerequisite: Mandatory Oxford College Chemistry Preparation (OCCP) online module must be completed prior to enrollment in class; corequisite: Chemistry 150L.
+Oxford College Chemistry Preparation (OCCP) online module should be completed prior to end of drop/add/swap as it counts 3% of grade.
+Corequisite: Chemistry 150L.
 This course will build a strong foundation in atomic and molecular structure.
 Students will interpret experimental data to explain structure, properties, and relationships.
-Students who withdraw from the lecture must withdraw from the corequisite laboratory course. \Exceptions to the withdrawal policy require Chemistry department approval CHEMISTRY 150L-STRUCTURE AND PROPERTIES LAB Fall, Spring.
-Credit, Two hours.
-Corequisite: Chemistry 150.
-This course focuses on experimental practices including experimental design, accuracy and precision, data collection and analysis, and the use of evidence to make conclusions.
-Experiments will connect structure to properties of matter.
-Students who withdraw from the laboratory course must withdraw from the corequisite lecture course. \Exceptions to the withdrawal policy require Chemistry department approval.
+It is recommended that students who withdraw from the lecture withdraw from the corequisite laboratory course as well.